FaisalAhmed21/My-Portfolio/README.md

 A Simple Portfolio app build with Django.

-# Running the Project Locally
+# How to run the Project

 ## First, clone the repository to your local machine :